archethic-foundation/archethic-docs/README.md

 Finally, the functioning of current distributed networks (P2P) is such that it is not possible to guarantee the freshness (consistency) of data on an asynchronous network, <br />
 unless the network is slowed down excessively by the calculation of the nonce of the block (PoW), as is the case with other blockchain networks.

-ArchEthic Blockchain solved this issues in the following way:
+ARCHEthic Blockchain solved this issues in the following way:
 - TransactionChains:
 > Instead of chained blocks of transactions, each block is reduced to its atomic form. <br />
-Therefore each block contains only one transaction and each transaction will be chained in its own chain.
+Therefore, each block contains only one transaction and each transaction will be chained in its own chain.

 ## Innovations